1991–92 Quebec Nordiques season: Regular season

 After winning their season opener against the Hartford Whalers, Quebec would endure a nine-game winless streak, and quickly fell into last place in the Adams Division with a 1–8–1 record.
 The team would eventually fall to 3–14–1, and head coach Dave Chambers was relieved of his duties, as general manager Pierre Page took over the coaching duties.

 Under Page, the losses would continue to pile up, however, the team did have a five-game unbeaten streak in early December, as they went 4–0–1 during that span.
 However, the team did go through some very bad losing streaks, as the club went 1–16–2 during a nineteen-game span in January and February, and fell out of the playoff race.
 The club finished the year with a 20–48–12 record, earning 52 points, which was a six-point improvement from the previous season.
 The 52 points was the highest total by Quebec since they had 61 points in the 1988–89 season.
 Also, for the first time since 1987–88, the Nordiques did not finish in last place in the overall standings, as they had 13 more points than the expansion San Jose Sharks.

 Joe Sakic had another impressive season, scoring 29 goals and 94 points in 69 games, to lead the team in points.
 Owen Nolan had a breakout season, scoring a team high 42 goals, while earning 73 points.
-Mats Sundin also saw improvement in his point totals, as he finished with 33 goals and 76 points in his second NHL season.
+Mats Sundin also saw improvement in point totals, finishing with 33 goals and 76 points in his second NHL season.
 Greg Paslawski had a surprising season, scoring 28 goals and 45 points for the team.

-On defense, Mikhail Tatarinov, who came over to the Nordiques from the Washington Capitals in the off-season, led the team with 11 goals and 38 points.
+On defence, Mikhail Tatarinov, who came over to the Nordiques from the Washington Capitals in the off-season, led the team with 11 goals and 38 points.
 Alexei Gusarov was steady on the blueline, earning 23 points, while Curtis Leschyshyn had 17 points despite missing 38 games due to injuries.

 In goal, Ron Tugnutt played the most, as he appeared in 30 games, earning six wins with a GAA of 4.02.
 Stephane Fiset led the club with seven victories, and had a 3.76 GAA.
 Jacques Cloutier had six wins and a 3.93 GAA, while John Tanner had a club best 3.47 GAA, however, he had only one victory in fourteen games.